artificialnouveau/archived_artificialnouveau.github.io/_publications/fshd1.md

 ---
-title: "Smartphone and Wearable Sensors for the Estimation of Facioscapulohumeral Muscular Dystrophy Disease Severity: Cross-sectional Study"
+title: "[Publication] Smartphone and Wearable Sensors for the Estimation of Facioscapulohumeral Muscular Dystrophy Disease Severity: Cross-sectional Study"
 collection: publications
 permalink: /publication/fshd1
 excerpt: 'We aimed to build a tool that estimates FSHD clinical severity based on behavioral features captured using smartphone and remote sensor data.
 The adoption of remote monitoring tools, such as smartphones and wearables, would provide a novel opportunity for continuous, passive, and objective monitoring of FSHD symptom severity outside the clinic.'